Decomposing Impact on Longitudinal Outcome of Time-varying Covariate into Baseline Effect and Temporal Effect: Introduction

-In this section, we first introduce how to add a covariate, which could be either a TIC or a TVC, when analyzing longitudinal records.
-We then describe the latent change score modeling (LCSM) framework \citep{Zhang2012LCSM, Grimm2013LCSM, Grimm2013LCM2} with the novel specification proposed by \citet{Liu2022LCSM}, which captures the change patterns of a longitudinal variable by estimating the baseline value (a trait feature) and the interval-specific slopes (a set of state features).
-We also depict how to obtain the other two possible types of state features, the amount of change in each time interval and the change-from-baseline value at each measurement occasion, by modifying the specification in \citet{Liu2022LCSM} to include additional latent variables for the interval-specific changes or the change-from-baseline values.
+In this section, we first discuss the inclusion of a covariate, which could be either a time-invariant covariate (TIC) or a time-varying covariate (TVC), when analyzing longitudinal data.
+We then describe the latent change score modeling (LCSM) framework \citep{Zhang2012LCSM, Grimm2013LCSM, Grimm2013LCM2} with the novel specification proposed by \citet{Liu2022LCSM}, which captures the change patterns of a longitudinal variable by estimating the baseline status (an initial trait) and the interval-specific slopes (a set of temporal states).
+Furthermore, we illustrate how to obtain the other two possible types of temporal states, the amount of change in each time interval and the change-from-baseline value at each measurement occasion, by modifying the specification in \citet{Liu2022LCSM} to include additional latent variables for the interval-specific changes or the change-from-baseline values.